fbpx Skip to main content

 Participants were actively involved in shaping and contributing to every aspect of the production.

-The photos below were captured by Rosie Powell at our work-in-progress sharing of Born and Bread at ACCA in July 2022.
+The photos below were captured by Rosie Powell at Attenborough Centre of Creative Arts in autumn 2023.

 Tanushka Marah.